-Dr. Leigh is a well known chiropractic physician in the Chapel Hill area.
-His gentle, non-surgical spinal decompression procedure can provide lower back and neck pain relief, sciatica pain relief, and is a state-of-the-art procedure for, bulging, herniated or degenerative disc disease in the neck and lumbar regions.
+Dr. Leigh is a well known chiropractor in the Chapel Hill area.
+His gentle, non-surgical spinal decompression therapy can provide lower back and neck pain relief, sciatica pain relief, and is a state-of-the-art procedure for, bulging, herniated or degenerative disc disease in the neck and lumbar regions.

 Revolutionary Treatment For Back & Neck Pain